JayesonLS/ISA-Cards/README.md

 **Description:** A template from which to design cards and/or back plates for the Tandy 1000 EX/HX computers.
-Includes approximate board outlines as measured from Tandy's memory/DMA board, a Tandy serial board and Rob Krinecki's 3 in 1 board.
+Includes approximate board outlines as measured from Tandy's memory/DMA board, Tandy's serial board and Rob Krinecki's 3 in 1 board.
 Includes various notes about safe areas, potential places to extend the board dimensions, etc.